 If you run a business and see signs of your company or the economy falling apart, don’t just wait for things to get worse.
 Play defense with offense.
 Take the signs of crisis as an opportunity to get ahead of the game.
 It’s a moment to dislodge stale ideas and old processes and to question the foundations of your business.

 In Japan, some companies use a crisis as an opportunity to drastically reform their business, with some managers cutting teams by half to break them out of stale work routines.
 (When Lean Enterprises Collide: Competing Through Confrontation)

 Crisis Is An Opportunity For Change

 If you’re an employee in a business that’s in crisis, remember that the most valuable people will make it through.
-Crisis is the moment to suggest changes to practices that you’ve always known are inefficient but everyone else considered good enough.
+This is the moment to suggest changes to practices that you’ve always known are inefficient but everyone else considered good enough.
 It’s a time to force out your most creative and innovative work, to take that stress and put it to use instead of fretting.
-Make yourself indispensable.

 When treated as an opportunity, the crisis is the moment when all those old intractable problems can finally get solved, not through incrementalism but through the forced compromise and creativity of new circumstances.
 A crisis sets up a new and better future, as long as you don’t let it drown you in despair before you get there.